trepDev/mixcloud-with-tracklist/README.md

 - The displayed tracklist is from your first open Mixcloud tab (if you have multiple tabs open).
 By first, I mean the one on the far left.
 - Don't work on mobile website (m.mixcloud.com).
 Mixcloud has limited its functionality, encouraging users to migrate to the mobile app.
-Therefore mobile website version is not scheduled for implementation.
+Therefore, mobile website version is not scheduled for implementation.
 ### Track Playing Limitations
 - Playing Track in media player works only for tracks with timestamp available.